codefuse-ai/Awesome-Code-LLM/README.md

 - "AUTOGENICS: Automated Generation of Context-Aware Inline Comments for Code Snippets on Programming Q&A Sites Using LLM" [2024-08] [[paper](https://arxiv.org/abs/2408.15411)]

 - "LLMs as Evaluators: A Novel Approach to Evaluate Bug Report Summarization" [2024-09] [[paper](https://arxiv.org/abs/2409.00630)]

+- "Evaluating the Quality of Code Comments Generated by Large Language Models for Novice Programmers" [2024-09] [[paper](https://arxiv.org/abs/2409.14368)]

 ### Program Repair